Jobs in France for Americans

 Tech Industry

-When moving from USA to Europe, many US professionals pursue tech in France where there is constantly high need for English-speakers.
-It’s a boon for American job seekers with an IT, software development or digital marketing background.
+When moving from USA to Europe, many US professionals pursue tech in France, where there is constantly a high need for English speakers.
+It’s a boon for American job seekers with an IT, software development, or digital marketing background.

 Healthcare

-Gaining the right to practice medicine or nursing in France sometimes can be complex due to licensing laws, that being said there are still roles available for healthcare management, research and administration.
-Some health care institutions recruit professional with international experiences which give Americans with backgrounds in healthcare an edge when trying to find a job, especially if at research institutions or consulting firm.
+Gaining the right to practice medicine or nursing in France sometimes can be complex due to licensing laws; that being said, there are still roles available for healthcare management, research, and administration.

 Creative Arts and Media